Skip to main content

 (Warner Bros)

-Verily Pan’s Labyrinth Cover”>Pan’s Labyrinth is a bloody and horrible tale not suited for the tender hearts of faire ladies like thyself.
-But perhaps if thou hast a brother or a stout uncle or any other sort of male family member that I would like to impress—I mean, befriend to gain thy family’s favor, indeed thou must tell them of it.
+Pan’s Labyrinth is a bloody and horrible tale not suited for the tender hearts of faire ladies like thyself.
 It is a dark tale set in the darkest of locations, the “real world.”
-It taketh place in the distant land of Spain, home of fine Toledo steel.
-But indeed, the realm of Spain hath been plagued by horrid civil war.
-The story concerneth a young girl whose mother hath recently married a most ungentlemanly army captain, and hath relocated the family to live in a strange manor house deep within the forests.
+It takes place in the distant land of Spain, plagued by horrific civil war.
+The story concerns a young girl whose mother hath recently married a most ungentlemanly army captain, and hath relocated the family to live in a strange manor house deep within the forests.

 Westley and Princess Buttercup in the Princess Bride